 Requested by funding agencies to predict the number of grant proposals that will be submitted in a particular grant competition.

 A letter from an outside organization or individual that in support of a project and the grant application.

-Only the MPS Superintendent of Schools has authorization to sign letters of support for grants sought by outside agencies.
+Only the MPS superintendent has authorization to sign letters of support for grants sought by outside agencies.